German retribution against Poles who helped Jews: Commemoration

 By 1 January 2016, the number of Poles honored with the medal "Righteous Among the Nations" was 6620.
 The Honoured are, in most cases, people who are not connected with the broadly understood resistance movement and who provided help to Jews on their own account.
 Among the honored were a number of Poles who died as a result of helping Jews, including five members of the Baranek family, Michał and Katarzyna Gerula, Sebastian and Katarzyna Kazak, Henryk, Janina, Maria and Leon Olszewski, prof. Franciszek Paweł Raszeja, Maria Rogozińska, Jadwiga Sałek-Deneko, Fr Adam Sztark, Józef and Wiktoria Ulma, Mieczysław Wolski and Janusz Wysocki.

 Monuments commemorating Poles who saved Jews during World War II were erected in Kielce (1996) and Łódź (2009).
-On March 24, 2004 in Markowa, a monument commemorating the Ulma family was unveiled.
+On March 24, 2004, in Markowa, a monument commemorating the Ulma family was unveiled.
 In addition, on March 17, 2016, the Museum of Poles Saving Jews during the Second World War named after Ulma family in Markowa was opened.

 In 2008, the Institute of National Remembrance and the National Cultural Centre initiated an educational campaign "Life for life" aimed at showing the attitudes of Poles who risked their lives to save Jews during the Second World War.

 In March 2012, the National Bank of Poland introduced coins commemorating three Polish families murdered for helping Jews – the Kowalski family from Stary Ciepiełów, the Ulma family from Markowa and the Baranek family from Siedliska.

 The stories of Poles murdered by the Germans for providing help to Jews were presented in documentaries entitled "Price of Life" from 2004 (dir.
 Andrzej Baczyński), "Righteous Among the Nations" from 2004 (dir.
 Dariusz Walusiak), "Life for Life" in 2007 (dir.
-Arkadiusz Gołębiewski)[273], "Historia Kowalskich" 2009 (dir.
+Arkadiusz Gołębiewski), and "Historia Kowalskich" 2009 (dir.
 Arkadiusz Gołębiewski, Maciej Pawlicki).

+In 2019 Pilecki Institute launched a project commemorating Poles who were murdered for aiding Jews during World War II called Called by Name.